kirillbobyrev/kirillbobyrev.com/content/blog/from-vim-to-helix.md

 Almost inevitably, something breaks.
 Understanding what went wrong and fixing it often results in going very deep into the rabbit hole and spending a lot of time.
-This often results in a lot of frustration, because most of plugins' code is not very well-written and docuemented, and Vimscript or Lua being some of the most popular languages for plugins doesn't make it better.
+This often results in a lot of frustration, because most of plugins' code is not very well-written and documented, and Vimscript or Lua being some of the most popular languages for plugins doesn't make it better.
 Of course, the maintainers of these plugins aren't *responsible* for user experience because most of them write plugins to make their lives easier and just for fun, but as a